Burglary in English law: Statute

-(a) where the offence was committed in respect of a building or part of a building which is a dwelling, fourteen years;

-(b) in any other case, ten years.

-(4) References in subsections (1) and (2) above to a building, and the reference in subsection (3) above to a building which is a dwelling, shall apply also to an inhabited vehicle or vessel, and shall apply to any such vehicle or vessel at times when the person having a habitation in it is not there as well as at times when he is.]

 Burglary with intent to rape

 Section 9(2) originally referred to the offence of raping any woman in the building or part of the building in question.
 The words "raping any person" were substituted for the words "raping any woman" on 3 November 1994.
 This was consequential on the changes to the definition of rape made by the Criminal Justice and Public Order Act 1994.
 The words "or raping any person" were in turn repealed on 1 May 2004.
-The offence of burglary with intent to rape is replaced by the offence of trespassing with intent to commit a sexual offence, contrary to section 63 of the Sexual Offences Act 2003.
+The offence of burglary with intent to rape was replaced by the offence of trespassing with intent to commit a sexual offence, contrary to section 63 of the Sexual Offences Act 2003.

-Amendments to ss 9(3) & (4)
+Amendments to ss 9(3) and (4)

-Sections 9(3) and (4) were substituted on 1 October 1992.
+Sections 9(3) and (4) were substituted by the Criminal Justice Act 1991 on 1 October 1992.

 Elements of the offence

 "Enters"

 Although physical evidence of entry is not normally difficult to obtain, it can be difficult on occasions to decide whether an entry has occurred in law.
-In R v Collins, it was held that entry had to be "substantial" and "effective".
+In R v Collins [1973] QB 100, it was held that entry had to be "substantial" and "effective".
 The issue arose in R v Brown (1985) 71 Cr App R 15 in which the defendant had been found on the pavement outside a shop with the top half of his body through the broken window, sorting through property on display for sale; this was held by the Court of Appeal to constitute an effective entry, while regarding the use of the word "substantial" as unnecessarily wide.
 It was ruled that the jury had been entitled to conclude that the entry had been effective.
 Furthermore, in R v Ryan (1996) 160 JP 610, the defendant had been found partially within a building, having been trapped by a window, and argued that this was not a sufficient entry.
 However, he was convicted as it was held that a partial entry was sufficient and that it was irrelevant that he was due to circumstances incapable of stealing anything.